-Easter is just around the corner and we’re still not sure what the month of April will bring in terms of the COVID-19 virus.
+Thanksgiving is just around the corner and we’re still not sure what the month of October will bring in terms of the COVID-19 virus.

 As people self-isolate and help curb the spread of the virus by staying home, more and more things are going to be done online.
 Many people deal with working remotely, living in different provinces than their parents, or being part of a long-distance relationship.
 There are plenty of ways to communicate from a distance – even if that distance is just down the street.

 Setting up dinner dates over Skype or Facetime is a staple of long-distance relationships.
 Often, people will decide on a menu together, and set up a laptop or tablet during the preparation phase and eating phase of the meal.
 This means that people on both ends of the computer are eating the same food at the same time.

 The key is to simulate spending in-person time together.
 Prep the ingredients together, cook together and then eat together.
 Make sure to include getting all dressed up as if you would be seeing each other in person.